A programming stack designed to scale

 Elixir also has extensive libraries to efficiently implement solutions to complex everyday tasks.

-elixir logo software programming
+Elixir logo software programming

-phoenix logo.
+Phoenix logo.
 Orange circle on transparent background

 What is Phoenix?